david-a-parry/vase/README.md

 inheritance patterns within families.
 It is designed primarily for use in rare disease cohort or familial studies.

-In order to make the most of the functions VAPE provides, you will require a multi-sample, [VEP](https://github.com/Ensembl/ensembl-vep) annotated VCF.
+In order to make the most of the functions VASE provides, you will require a multi-sample, [VEP](https://github.com/Ensembl/ensembl-vep) annotated VCF.
 In order to confidently identify variants segregating within families consistent with dominant/recessive/de novo inheritance patterns, your VCF should have been